Miami-Dade Criminal Defense Attorneys

 Furthermore, police officers can make mistakes—in the course of their stops—that hamper the ability of the state to prosecute you.
 Examples include improper stops, inaccurate field sobriety tests, improper training for administering field tests, etc. Experienced attorneys understand all of these defenses and will help you mount the best defense possible.

 Defendants often accept bad plea deals simply because they failed to hire quality legal representation to protect them.
 Don’t make that mistake.

 Contact us at our Gainesville or Fort Lauderdale law offices today.
 We handle cases in Ocala, the Greater Gainesville area, and ALL of central and south Florida, including Miami-Dade County.

 They have also recently written the DUI Guide Book for South Florida, Ways to Possibly Avoid A DUI Charge or Conviction.
 You can request your free copy today.
-This book, written by these experienced DUI defense criminal trial lawyers, gives insight into what a DUI charge is, what it takes to be over the legal limit, ways the State can prove the charge, and possible legal defenses.
+This book, written by these experienced DUI defense criminal trial attorneys, gives insight into what a DUI charge is, what it takes to be over the legal limit, ways the State can prove the charge, and possible legal defenses.